+Figs. 2 and 3 suggest very close agreement between the model and the data, but a more critical test comes when we evaluate the transfer coefficients (Eq.
+1).
 Because of the noisy nature of flux data and the difficulties of making very accurate bulk meteorological measurements, the experimental evaluation of transfer coefficients is problematical.
 Using (1) we can compute a transfer coefficient for each observation and average in wind speed bins (method 1).
 Or, we can average the fluxes and bulk variables in wind speed bins, compute 'effective' transfer coefficients that deliver the correct average flux (method 2).
 Another approach is to compute an average transfer coefficient that is the mean bulk coefficient times the ratio of the mean measured flux to the mean computed bulk flux (method 3).
 We have experimented with these (and other) approaches; at the moment we weakly favor method 3.
-Our results are shown for moisture flux (Fig. 2).
-Compared to the COARE algorithm, the data show a tendency for slightly lower transfer coefficients for wind speeds below 8 ms-1 and greater transfer coefficients for greater wind speeds.
-Surprisingly, the COARE moisture roughness length parameterization is in good agreement with the data; the difference in transfer coefficient for moisture is caused by the velocity contribution (i.e., the $c_d^{1/2}$ part of Eq.
+Our results are shown for moisture flux (Fig. 4) and stress (Fig. 5).
+The data for both variables show a tendency for slightly lower transfer coefficients for wind speeds below 8 ms-1 and greater transfer coefficients for greater wind speeds.
+Surprisingly, the moisture roughness length parameterization is in good agreement with the data; the difference in transfer coefficient for moisture is caused by the velocity contribution (i.e., the $c_d^{1/2}$ part of Eq.
 1).
-To remove the velocity contribution, we show the data in the form of moisture roughness length vs $R_r$ (Fig. 3).
-The COARE 2.5 and 3.0 parameterizations are shown with some other models for comparison (Garratt 1992).